CharlesB91/retro-bank/README.md

 - Code has been passed through pep8 linter via git pod with no significant issues.
 - Tested code via terminal & heroku terminal.
+- This code has been extensively tested by myself.
+Have tested the user input fields where I have attempted to input invalid data to ensure the error functions are working currently and the programme doesn’t crash by doing so.
+- Asked family members to test this application which they found easy to use and informative of next steps in the process.

 ### Validator Testing

 - Code has been passed through (http://pep8online.com/) with no significant issues after corrections.
 - The only minor issues were spacing in the print and input fields.
 These have now been resolved.

-### Manual Testing

-- This code has been extensively tested by myself.
-Have tested the user input fields where I have attempted to input invalid data to ensure the error functions are working currently and the programme doesn’t crash by doing so.
-- Asked family members to test this application which they found easy to use and informative of next steps in the process.

 ## Bugs